 The Most Well-Known BLE Beacons: iBeacon Vs Eddystone

 These are the two most popular communication protocols. iBeacon is from Apple and Eddystone being from Google.
-Communication protocols refers to the format in which the Bluetooth signals that are being sent out by the BLE beacons.
+Communication protocols refer to the format in which the Bluetooth signals are being sent out by the BLE beacons.

 iBeacon is known for being simple to use.
 It does not have a wide range of features but it works very well and, when the right hardware is used, is an extremely reliable option.
 Although made by Apple, the protocol is supported on both operating systems, iOS and Android.

 With a feature that houses a value range from 1 to 65,000, you can assign any integer from this range to a beacon, giving it its own ID and thus making it easily identifiable.
 So it is easy when you need your receivers to identify a Beacon from a crowd of the beacon devices.